Detection of roton and phonon excitations in a spin-orbit coupled Bose-Einstein condensate with a moving barrier: Introduction

 Another route to realize a double-well shaped dispersion that allows for roton excitations is synthetic spin-orbit coupling~\cite{Goldman,Zhai2015,Zhang}.
 Spin-orbit coupling can be induced in ultracold atoms by using a pair of Raman lasers to couple two hyperfine states of the atoms which act as pseudospin states~\cite{Lin,Cheuk,Wang}.
-Spin-orbit coupled BECs have been studied intensively in recent years as, since the Galilean covariance is broken in such a system, they possess various interesting physical phenomena~\cite{Wu,Campbell,Khamehchi,LiJR,Hou,Yi}.
+Spin-orbit coupled BECs have been studied intensively in recent years as, since the Galilean covariance is broken in such a system, they possess various interesting physical phenomena~\cite{ZhuQ,HeP,Wu,Campbell,Khamehchi,LiJR,Kato,Hou,Yi,ChenX}.
 Phonon and roton structures have been measured by using the Bragg spectroscopy~\cite{Ji,Khamehchi2014} and collective excitations have also been observed by sweeping a moving barrier through the spin-orbit coupled BEC \cite{Khamehchi2014}.
 However, the effect of the different excitation modes on the density distribution is still not fully explored.
-In addition, the superfluid critical velocities have not been measured in such a system, where they depend on propagating directions of the quasiparticles.
+In addition, the superfluid critical velocities and their dependence on the propagation directions of the quasiparticles, have not been measured directly by the moving-barrier method in such a system.

 In this work, we explore how to detect phonon and roton excitations in a two-dimensional BEC with Raman-induced spin-orbit coupling by using a moving barrier.
 We show that different density-modulated states can be observed when phonon and or roton modes are excited by a barrier with appropriately chosen parameters, which is different to what can be done with Bragg spectroscopy.
 The critical velocities can also be measured by this method and our results provide an alternative way to detect excitations and explore dynamics in spin-orbit coupled condensates~\cite{Mossman,ZhuQL,LiYan}.
 The structure of the manuscript is as follows.
 In Sec.~\ref{Sec:II} we present the critical velocities obtained from the excitation spectrum of a homogeneous system and in Sec.~\ref{Sec:III} the different excitation modes and critical velocities are studied by using a moving barrier.
 The mismatch between the critical velocities calculated from the excitation spectra and moving-barrier method is discussed and the conclusion are presented in Sec.~\ref{Sec:IV}.